scarletzyy/update-yt-desc/README.md

 - Selenium library
 - Chrome WebDriver (or appropriate WebDriver for your browser).

-Ensure that your WebDriver matches the version of your browser.
+Note that your WebDriver should match the version of your browser.

 ## Installation